-Sydney loves dancing, history, beer and exploring the hidden places.
+Sydney loves dancing, history, beer and exploring hidden places.
 Travelling is her life as it always gives her a new experience and makes her stronger.
-To date, she has travelled to more than 25 countries and her favourite one is India.
+To date, she has travelled to more than 25 countries, and her favourite one is India.
 She writes at Route Prints.

 Photos on this page are either shot by our team and watermarked as such, in the public domain, or some stock photos were supplied by DepositPhotos.